sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Docker Compose:**
 	- Confirm that `docker ps` shows the `frontend-internal` container is healthy.
 	- Check `docker logs repo-updater` for logs indicating request failures to `frontend` or `frontend-internal`.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-frontend-internal-api-error-responses).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json